dockstore/dockstore/README.md

 For the live site see https://dockstore.org

 This repo is the web service for the Dockstore.
-The usage of this is to enumerate the docker containers (from quay.io and hopefully docker hub) and the workflows (from github) that are available to users of Dockstore.org.
+The usage of this is to enumerate the docker containers (from quay.io and hopefully docker hub) and the workflows (from github/bitbucket) that are available to users of Dockstore.org.

 For the related web UI see the [dockstore-ui](https://github.com/ga4gh/dockstore-ui) project.